Volunteer

 I've never owned a dog.
 How am I supposed to provide a vet reference?

-You're not.
 Vet references are designed to show that people with a history of pet ownership have been responsible.
 Lack of a vet reference does not disqualify you from adopting with us.
-If you do not have a vet reference and we decide to pursue your application, we will ask you for three character references.